cirosantilli/git-tutorial/tutorial.md

 # reset

-changes who is the parent of a commit.
+- make changes to the staged files
+- move branches from one commit to another.

     as any history rewritting, you should not do this after a push.

 ## hard vs soft